zorgrian/atom/README.md

 This project adheres to the [Contributor Covenant code of conduct](https://www.contributor-covenant.org/).

-By participating, you are expected to uphold this code.
-Please grass-up, rat on, denounce... any friends you have seen or have sketchy or even totally invented evidence against to the [MR BANNON](https://en.wikipedia.org/wiki/Steve_Bannon))
+By participating, you are asked to defend this code.
+Please grass-up, rat on, brand... any friends you have seen or have remote & sketchy, or even totally invented evidence against to directly to [BANNON](https://en.wikipedia.org/wiki/Steve_Bannon)

 ## Documentation